silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `excluded_addresses`: List of addresses which will be excluded from all allocations.
 In this applied example, the incinerator and LP addresses are excluded.

-`rescale_final_allocations`: True/false.
-If True, it rescales the final allocations to meet a strict limit.
+`rescale_final_allocations`: True/False.
+False by default.
+If True, it rescales the final allocations to meet a strict limit in `final_allocation_limit`.

-`final_allocation_limit`: The targeted limit for the total allocations (summed across all holders in all communities)
+`final_allocation_limit`: The targeted limit for the rescaled total allocations (summed across all holders in all communities).
+Only applicable if `rescale_final_allocations = True`.

 The main output is the final combined allocations csv file, which is `COMBINED_allocations.csv` in this applied example.
 This can be used for the airdrop tool in the parent folder, with appropriate configuration.